-To access options affecting the sequence font and background/foreground color, click on the Style panel expand bar entitled Sequence, or choose View > Style > Sequence.
+To access options affecting the sequence font and background/foreground color in the Alignment view, click on the Style panel expand bar entitled Sequence, or choose View > Style > Sequence.

 Task How to Select font options for sequence names Select a font from the Font drop-down menu.
 Recently selected fonts (if any) appear at the top of the menu, and other available fonts appear below the row of dashes.
 Enter the preferred font size by typing a number between 4-72 in the box at right, or by using the corresponding up and down arrows ().
+To make the font Bold and/or Italic , press the B and/or I buttons, respectively.
 Select font options for tracks Check the box next to Track names font , then use the corresponding drop-down menu to change the font from the current value.
 Enter the preferred font size by typing a number between 4-72 in the box at right, or by using the corresponding up and down arrows ().
-Change the sequence color scheme in the Alignment view To change the letter color in the Alignment view, check the Color sequence foreground box.
-To change the background color (boxes around each letter), check the Color sequence background box.
-Then make selections from the corresponding drop-down menus.
-Color schemes are described in Available color schemes .
-To specify which parts of the sequence should be colored, see Alignment coloring in the Alignment section below.
+To make the font Bold and/or Italic , press the B and/or I buttons, respectively.